Jump to Navigation

 The Records Office maintains the records of enrolled students and provides information relating to schedules, registration, academic programs, readmission, and degree requirements.
 The Admissions Office retains the files of current applicants and provides information concerning advanced standing for transfer students.

-Career, Academic and Alumni Services provides academic counseling to students on issues such as course selection, obtaining academic assistance, and special needs or disability support.
-In addition, CAAS develops programs to introduce students to the law school's senior staff, faculty, and alumni.
+Career and Academic Services provides academic counseling to students on issues such as course selection, obtaining academic assistance, and special needs or disability support.
+In addition, CAS develops programs to introduce students to the law school’s senior staff, faculty, and alumni.
+For more information, see Student Academic Affairs.

 Below are additional services offered through the university and law school.